ARC-19: Templating of NFT ASA URLs for mutability Source

 This ARC describes a template substitution for URLs in ASAs, initially for ipfs:// scheme URLs allowing mutable CID replacement in rendered URLs.

-The proposed template-XXX scheme has substitions like:
+The proposed template-XXX scheme has substitutions like:

 template-ipfs://{ipfscid:<version>:<multicodec>:<field name containing 32-byte digest, ie reserve>:<hash type>}[/...]

 This will allow modifying the 32-byte ‘Reserve address’ in an ASA to represent a new IPFS content-id hash.
 Changing of the reserve address via an asset-config transaction will be all that is needed to point an ASA URL to new IPFS content.
-The client reading this URL, will compose a fully formed IPFS Content-ID based on the version, multicodec, and hash arguments provided in the ipfscid substitition.
+The client reading this URL, will compose a fully formed IPFS Content-ID based on the version, multicodec, and hash arguments provided in the ipfscid substitution.

 Motivation